theironyard/homework/doc/guides/config.md

 Any "%s" in the message will be replaced with the version number.

-### registries

-* Default: []
-* Type: Array of urls

-The base URLs of the homework assignment registries.

-### tag

-* Default: latest
-* Type: String

-The tag that is added to the assignment@version specified by the `homework tag` command, if no explicit tag is given.

 ### tmp

 * Default: TMPDIR environment variable, or "/tmp"